2. Incense Offering Verse (Chant)

 The Eleventh Mindfulness Training: Right Livelihood

-Aware that great violence and injustice have been done to our environment and society, we are committed not to live with a vocation that is harmful to humans or nature.
+Aware that great violence and injustice have been done to our environment and society, we are committed not to live with a vocation that is harmful to humans and nature.
 We will do our best to select a livelihood that contributes to the wellbeing of all species on earth and helps realize our ideal of understanding and compassion.
-Aware of economic, political and social realities around the world, as well as our interrelationship with ecosystem, we are determined to behave responsibly as consumers and citizens.
-We will not invest in or purchase from companies that contribute to the depletion of natural resources, harm the earth; and deprive others of the chance to live.
+Aware of economic, political, and social realities around the world, as well as our interrelationship with the ecosystem, we are determined to behave responsibly as consumers and as citizens.
+We will not invest in or purchase from companies that contribute to the depletion of natural resources, harm the earth, or deprive others of their chance to live.

 Bell Host: This is the Eleventh Mindfulness Training of the Order of Interbeing.
 Have we made an effort to study, practice, and observe it during the past weeks?
 (B) three breaths

 Aware that much suffering is caused by war and conflict, we are determined to cultivate nonviolence, compassion, and the insight of interbeing in our daily lives and promote peace education, mindful mediation, and reconciliation within families, communities, ethnic and religious groups, nations, and in the world.
 We are committed not to kill and not to let others kill.
 We will not support any act of killing in the world, in our thinking, or in our way of life.
 We will diligently practice deep looking with our Sangha to discover better ways to protect life, prevent war, and build peace.